MyTooliT/ICOapi/README.md

 ### File Storage Settings

-These settings determine where the measurement files are stored locally.
-There are two options, which you should **not use together** to remove ambiguity:
+These settings determine where the measurement and configuration files are stored locally.

 ```
-VITE_BACKEND_MEASUREMENT_DIR=icodaq
-# OR
-VITE_BACKEND_FULL_MEASUREMENT_PATH=C:\Users\breurather\AppData\Local\icodaq
+VITE_APPLICATION_FOLDER=ICOdaq
 ```

-`VITE_BACKEND_MEASUREMENT_DIR` expects a single folder name and locates that folder under a certain path.
+`VITE_APPLICATION_FOLDER` expects a single folder name and locates that folder under a certain path.
 We use the `user_data_dir()` from the package `platformdirs` to simplify this.
 The system always logs which folder is used for storage.

-`VITE_BACKEND_FULL_MEASUREMENT_PATH` lets you override the default pathing and tries to create the folder at your supplied location.
-- Use this at your own discretion as not having a writable directory for measurements will crash the program.
-- This is—by design—not OS-agnostic.
-- You may need admin / root privileges for your folder!

 ### Trident Data Storage Settings